-Editor's note: This story was originally published Jan.14, 2015 on TODAY.com.
+Editor's note: This story was originally published Jan.
+14, 2015.
 We update it and re-publish it every year, around the time we find ourselves saying "seriously, your knees are going to FREEZE OFF" to our children.

 Whether it’s a balmy 80 degrees or a frigid 5, some boys insist on wearing shorts.